DHTMLX/docs-diagram/docs/api/diagram/shapeiconclick_event.md

 ### Description

-@short: fires on clicking a toolbar icon
+@short: Fires on clicking a toolbar icon

 ### Usage